sameersambhare/Undefined_AB2_02/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL 3.0 License - see the LICENSE file for details.

 ## 👥 Authors

-- **Your Name** - *Initial work*
+- **Your Name** - *Sameer Sambhare, Pranit Sarode, Krushna Salbande, Sanket Shende*

 ## 🙏 Acknowledgments